-- 1. To elect three Class II Directors to serve until the 2024 annual meeting and until their respective successors have been elected and qualified or until their earlier director class reassignment, resignation, removal, retirement or termination. - 2.
-To consider and vote upon an advisory proposal concerning our executive compensation program. - 3.
-To consider a proposal to amend Article V, Section 3 of the Amended and Restated Bylaws to increase from 72 to 75 the age a person must be less than to be elected or appointed as a director. - 4.
-To consider such other business as may properly come before the meeting or any adjournment or postponement thereof.
+- 1. To elect three Class I Directors to serve until the 2026 annual meeting and until their respective successors have been elected and qualified or until their earlier director class reassignment, resignation, removal, retirement or termination. - 2.
+To approve, on an advisory basis, the compensation of our named executive officers. - 3.
+To consider such other business as may properly come before the meeting or any adjournments or postponements thereof.

-October 12, 2021 has been fixed as the record date for the determination of common shareholders entitled to notice of, and to vote at, the virtual annual meeting.
+October 16, 2023 has been fixed as the record date for the determination of common shareholders entitled to notice of, and to vote at, the virtual annual meeting.
 Only holders of record at the close of business on that date will be entitled to vote at the meeting or any adjournments or postponements of the meeting.